Viking Scotland – Part Two: The King of the Isles

 David I had also recently died, and was succeeded by his 12 year old grandson, Malcolm IV.
 There was a scramble at court between various factions looking to control the boy.
 So, with division in the east and internal strife in the Isles, Somerled saw a chance to further his own ambitions, and went to war.
 A showdown was looming, and the future of Viking Scotland hung in the balance.

 In early January 1156 the two fleets met off the south coast of Islay, and Somerled attacked.
 The Battle of Epiphany, as it is called, was inconclusive; so the two leaders sat down and reached a compromise agreement.
-Somerled would have the islands of Argyll including Mull and Islay, while Godred would keep the rest including the Western Isles and Skye.
+Somerled would have the islands of Argyll including Mull and Islay, while Godred would keep the rest including the Western Isles and the Isle of Skye.
 But it was an uneasy peace, and two years later they were back at it again with a second sea battle.
 This time the result was in no doubt: Somerled had smashed the Manx fleet, and Godred fled the scene.

 Somerled’s empire now stretched from Lewis to Man, and he styled himself as the ‘King of the Isles’.
 Nominally he held the islands from the Norwegian Crown, but in reality he ruled as a free prince, and gave his loyalty to the Scottish king.
 That loyalty did not stretch to royal advisors, and one family in particular – the Stewarts were flexing their own muscles and encroaching into Somerled’s mainland territories in Argyll.
 So, in 1164 he mustered an army to take on the Stewarts in their homeland of Renfrew.
 Little is known about the Battle of Bargarran, except that Somerled was killed or assassinated and the Stewarts were victorious sending the Islesmen fleeing.